authelia/authelia/docs/configuration/one-time-password.md

 ---
 layout: default
-title: One-Time Password
+title: Time-based One-Time Password
 parent: Configuration
 nav_order: 4
 ---

-# One-Time Password
+# Time-based One-Time Password

 Authelia uses time based one-time passwords as the OTP method.
-You have the option to tune the settings of the TOTP generation and you can see a full example of TOTP configuration below, as well as sections describing them.
+You have the option to tune the settings of the TOTP generation, and you can see a full example of TOTP configuration below, as well as sections describing them.

 ```yaml